mmig/jsonlint-pos/README.md

-       -e, --environment        which specification of JSON Schema the validation file uses  [json-schema-draft-03] -q, --quiet              do not print the parsed json to STDOUT  [false] -p, --pretty-print       force pretty printing even if invalid -l, --location           include location information in the result [false] -S, --strict             parse in strict mode, e.g. disallow duplicate keys [false]
+       -e, --environment        which specification of JSON Schema the validation file uses  [json-schema-draft-03] -q, --quiet              do not print the parsed json to STDOUT  [false] -p, --pretty-print       force pretty printing even if invalid -P, --position           include position information in the result [false] -S, --strict             parse in strict mode, e.g. disallow duplicate keys [false]

 ------

-### EXT: Location Information
+### EXT: Position Information

-The parser returns position information for parsed JSON objects, i.e. the location for JSON properties and values within the input-string that is parsed.
+The parser returns position information for parsed JSON objects, i.e. the position for JSON properties and values within the input-string that is parsed.

 _Location information_ - i.e. the position, where a data-property is located